skoczen/will/docs/improve.md

 #### 0.9.4 - April 20, 2017

 New releases and movement again!
 Exciting things in the pipeline for will, and that's starting with a long-awaited release.
-Thanks to everyone who both submitted code, and had saint-like patience it it being merged in.
+Thanks to everyone who both submitted code, and had saint-like patience with it being merged in.

 * New: `self.append()` and `self.pop()` methods to support list storage, thanks to [woohgit](https://github.com/woohgit).
 * Improvement: `@will pugs` thankfully works again, thanks to [gordol](https://github.com/gordol).